FabioBelliero/FlightsApp/README.md

 # FlightsApp
 An Android demo application that shows 5 interesting flights to destinations you can visit with kiwi.com.
+It also shows the details of each flights and allow you to visit the official website to book the flight.

 ## Features
 - Local Database